Bailiff was wearing a body-worn camera

 If the footage is not given, or has been doctored, Article 77 of the GDPR allows you to report a concern online with the ICO.

-When the ICO makes a finding the bailiff company is in breach of the GDPR, Article 82 of the GDPR enables you to sue for material and non-material damages.
+When the ICO makes a finding that the bailiff company is in breach of the GDPR, Article 82 of the GDPR enables you to sue for material and non-material damages.

 Excuses from bailiff companies